OctopusDeploy/People/Software-Engineering/L4-Lead-Software-Engineer.md

 - I invest in sustainable delivery, maintaining professional standards and striking a pragmatic balance between idealistic purity and business pressures.
 - I understand our fixed-time/high-quality/variable-scope approach to software projects.
 - I assess what work supports the product strategy and make insightful recommendations regarding priorities.
-- I identify key gaps in product offerings and functionality, then work with a Product Manager to shape the opportunities.
+- I identify key gaps in product offerings and functionality, then work with responsible team members (e.g. Product Managers, Business Stakeholders) to shape the opportunities.
 - I pragmatically plan minimum viable infrastructure for product launch.

 <details>